Hulu must face privacy lawsuit, U.S. judge rules

 Beeler, however, concluded that "the statute requires only injury in the form of a wrongful disclosure" before damages might be available.
 She did not rule on the merits of the case.

-Hulu is a joint venture owned by Comcast Corp's (CMCSA.O) NBCUniversal, 21st Century Fox Inc's (FOXA.O) Fox Broadcasting, and Walt Disney Co's (DIS.N) ABC.
+Hulu is a joint venture owned by Comcast Corp's NBCUniversal, 21st Century Fox Inc's Fox Broadcasting, and Walt Disney Co's ABC.
 Chief Executive Mike Hopkins said on December 18 Hulu will post $1 billion of revenue in 2013, up from $695 million in 2012.

 Hulu spokeswoman Meredith Kendall declined to comment on the decision, saying Hulu does not comment publicly on ongoing legal matters.